johanbeauce/saint-patricks-kata/src/main/java/com/beauce/kata/beerorder/solution/readme.md

     return result.toString();
 }
 ```
-Next, can you make it better?
-Yes, let's refactor and create a first class collection with the `BeerOrder` list.
+### Refactoring: Introduce a BeerOrders Collection
+To improve code structure, create a first-class collection for `BeerOrder` objects.
 ```java
 var beerOrders = new BeerOrders(
         new BeerOrder(guinnessBeer, 10),